 The Power to initiate a Community Independent Review Process or Request for Reconsideration

-A community IRP or request for reconsideration may be launched as described in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.
+A community IRP or Request for Reconsideration may be launched as described in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.
 One example could be to require ICANN to provide documents as required under the right of inspection requirement.

 A community IRP may be launched for any of the following reasons: